-Blighted ovum – the silent miscarriage?
+18 Nov Blighted ovum – the silent miscarriage?

 A better name for a blighted ovum is anembryonic pregnancy.
 While the gestational sac continues to grow – often into a slightly irregular, sagging shape – the embryo does not.
-It’s a particularly upsetting situation for women who knew they were pregnant.
+It’s particularly upsetting for women who knew, or thought, they were pregnant.

 Those women include fertility patients, who would have religiously done a home pregnancy test 14 days after their embryo transfer.
 A few weeks later, at their early ultrasound scan, they’re given the sad news.

 But women who conceive naturally rarely have early scans.
 So a blighted ovum may not be discovered till 12 weeks.
 You may have had pregnancy symptoms, adding to the sense of devastation when it’s diagnosed.
 Bleeding and cramping, a common way for an anembryonic pregnancy to end, doesn’t always happen.

 So what happens when a blighted ovum is diagnosed?
 Patients are usually advised to let the miscarriage end naturally.
 Drugs are sometimes prescribed.
 Fertility patients will be told to stop their medication.
 But some women will need an operation to remove the pregnancy – effectively a termination.
 This is more common when diagnosis is late.

 Are there any known blight ovum risk factors?
 It’s usually genetic – so not much you can do there.
 Sperm DNA fragmentation may increase the risk, so an up-to-date semen analysis and PICSI or MACS may help.

 There’s also a link to high BMI and alcohol use, so reduce your weight and stop drinking if you can.
 An irregular uterus may also be a risk factor, so ensure you have a trans-vaginal scan before trying to conceive.